Supporting At-Risk Young Learners

 The National Child Traumatic Stress Network.
 Effects. https://www.nctsn.org/what-is-child-trauma/trauma-types/complex-trauma/effects

 NIH [National Institutes of Health]. (n.d.).
-What conditions or disorders are commonly associated with Down syndrome?
-Retrieved from https://www.nichd.nih.gov/health/topics/down/conditioninfo/associated#:~:targetText=Almostone%2Dhalfofbabies,reducedoxygenintheblood).
+What conditions or disorders are commonly associated with Down syndrome? https://www.nichd.nih.gov/health/topics/down/conditioninfo/associated#:~:targetText=Almostone%2Dhalfofbabies,reducedoxygenintheblood).

-Padilla, C. M., Cabrera, & West (2017, September 19).
+Padilla, C. M., Cabrera, N., & West, J. (2017, September 19).
 The development and home environments of low-income Hispanic children: Kindergarten to third grade.
-National Research Center on Hispanic Children and Families.
-Retrieved from https://www.hispanicresearchcenter.org/wp-content/uploads/2019/08/Developmental-Profiles-V21.pdf
+National Research Center on Hispanic Children and Families. https://www.hispanicresearchcenter.org/wp-content/uploads/2019/08/Developmental-Profiles-V21.pdf

 Slentz, K. (n.d.).
 Early childhood disabilities and special education.
-National Association of School Psychologists.
-Retrieved from https://www.scribd.com/document/379064632/Early-Childhood-Disabilities-and-Special-Education
+National Association of School Psychologists. https://www.scribd.com/document/379064632/Early-Childhood-Disabilities-and-Special-Education

 Chapter 4 Articles